Xerotyphlops vermicularis: Courtship

 Due to the size of these snakes, the beginning and end of each phase is difficult to differentiate.

 Copulation

 This process takes place during the months of May and June and egg laying takes place between July and August.
 The male is wrapped around the mid-section of the female with their cloacae pressed closely together.
 They stay connected like that for roughly 1-2 minutes and afterwards the male disconnects himself from the female and moves away.

+Ecology and distribution

+Despite its common name, the range of the European blind snake ranges from the Balkan Peninsula, the Aegean Islands, and Cyprus to Afghanistan.
+The northernmost region it inhabits is just north of the Gulf of Burgas in Bulgaria.

+Like other members of the genus, Xerotyphlops vermicularis are burrowers.
+A survey of nesting boxes in Turkey discovered that the Eurasian scops owls tend to bring live Xerotyphlops vermicularis to the nests soon after hatching of the brood.
+The snakes then feed on insects inside the nest including ectoparasites, commensals and kleptoparasites.
+This is in turn associated with greater survival of the nestlings.